Substance Use

 People who abuse diazepam may take it in higher doses than prescribed or more frequently than prescribed.
 They may also crush and snort the pills or inject them intravenously.
 These methods of abuse increase the risk of developing an addiction.

 Other signs of addiction include changes in behavior, such as neglecting responsibilities at work or home in favor of drug use.
-You may also start engaging in risky behaviors, such as driving while under the influence of diazepam.
+You may also start engaging in risky behaviors, such as driving while under the influence.
 If you’re addicted to diazepam, chances are good that you’ve tried to quit before and failed.

 Addiction and drug abuse are powerful diseases, but there is help available.
-If you think you might be addicted to diazepam, please reach out for help before it’s too late.
+If you think you might be addicted to this drug, please reach out for help before it’s too late.

 Get Help for Diazepam Addiction Today